-MAY 16, 2022 CITY COUNCIL SPECIAL MEETING PUBLIC HEARINGS TO CONSIDER URGENCY & REGULAR ORDINANCE FOR USE OF MILITARY EQUIPMENT BY THE NEW LATHROP POLICE DEPARTMENT
+CITY MANAGER'S REPORT Page 4 DECEMBER 11, 2023 CITY COUNCIL REGULAR MEETING PUBLIC HEARING TO CONSIDER AN ORDINANCE FOR USE OF MILITARY EQUIPMENT BY THE NEW LATHROP POLICE DEPARTMENT

-- 6. The mechanisms to ensure compliance with the military equipment use policy, including which independent persons or entities have oversight authority, and, if applicable, what legally enforceable sanctions are put in place for violations of the policy. - 7.
+- 2. The purposes and authorized uses for which the law enforcement agency or the state agency proposes to use each type of military equipment. - 3.
+The fiscal impact of each type of military equipment, including the initial costs of obtaining the equipment and estimated annual costs of maintaining the equipment. - 4.
+The legal and procedural rules that govern each authorized use. - 5.
+The training, including any course required by the Commission on Peace Officer Standards and Training (POST), that must be completed before any officer, agent, or employee of the law enforcement agency or the state agency is allowed to use each specific type of military equipment to ensure the full protection of the public's welfare, safety, civil rights, and civil liberties and full adherence to the military equipment use policy. - 6.
+The mechanisms to ensure compliance with the military equipment use policy, including which independent persons or entities have oversight authority, and, if applicable, what legally enforceable sanctions are put in place for violations of the policy. - 7.
 For a law enforcement agency, the procedures by which members of the public may register complaints or concerns or submit questions about the use of each specific type of military equipment, and how the law enforcement agency will ensure that each complaint, concern, or question receives a response in a timely manner.

-Requirements of AB 481
+Overview of Requirements of AB 481